Skip to main content

 NotificationGateway (namespace /notifications) authenticates each socket via the better-auth session cookie on connect and auto-joins a user:${userId} room.
 When the notification.created domain event fires, the gateway emits notification-created to that user's room, carrying only { notificationId, type, organizationId }.

-On the frontend, useNotificationRealtime() listens for that event and invalidates the Notification LIST and UNREAD_COUNT RTK Query tags — the bell's existing queries refetch automatically.
+On the frontend, the getUnreadCount RTK Query endpoint owns the WebSocket lifecycle via onCacheEntryAdded.
+While any component is subscribed to the unread count (i.e. the bell is mounted), a single /notifications socket is held open via lib/socket/socketFactory.ts.
+Incoming notification-created events invalidate the Notification LIST and UNREAD_COUNT tags so the bell's queries refetch automatically.
 A long-interval poll (5 min) runs as a safety net in case the socket drops across a reconnect.
+The socket is closed on logout via closeAllSockets().

 Security: the client never claims a user id.
 The gateway derives it from the session cookie, so one user's socket can never receive another user's notifications.